-Sarah could deal with criticism.
-She had a college degree in piano performance.
-That had meant going to her piano instructor’s studio every week for a full hour of critique, not to mention a double dose of it at every masterclass and chamber rehearsal.
-Before each lesson, she would down a hurried espresso macchiato at the sardine can-sized coffee shop between the practice room and her teacher’s studio, like other musicians had a habit of schnapps ahead of concerts, meticulously avoiding her face in the crooked mirror hung to make the joint look bigger, and seeing the first few bars of her assigned piece on the battered, scribbled-on countertop.
+Sarah was no stranger to criticism like Stefanie’s.
+Are you sight-reading this, or did you prepare?
+During her piano studies, she would trek with gloved hands to Professor Rosenstein’s studio each Monday for an hour of critique and down a double dose of it at every masterclass and chamber rehearsal.
+Before lessons, she would drink a hurried espresso macchiato at the sardine can-sized coffee shop between the practice room and the studio, like other musicians had a habit of schnapps ahead of concerts, avoiding her face in the crooked mirror hung to make the joint look bigger, instead seeing the first few bars of her assigned piece on the battered, scribbled-on countertop.

 International Food Editor

 Sarah wiped the ketchup off her plate with the last bit of pretzel and leaned back in the kitchen chair, its legs perpetually off-kilter on the decades-old wooden floor, warped from season after season of humidity changes.
 Krick-krack!
 Wood in any form hides music in its fibers.

 She put her red-smeared plate in the sink and turned up the volume on the TV.
 Some reality show with amateur chefs.
 It was lighter fare than the stuff she’d watched in high school to teach herself German — the classic crime series Tatort and Wim Wenders films — but not a bad way to expand her vernacular vocabulary.
 Back then, she had found an old tape recorder on eBay, a 00s model, to record herself.
 Mein Name ist Sarah und ich komme aus Kalifornien.
 Ich spiele gerne Klavier.